The Medium / Translating the Metalanguage

-The progressive wave is a collaborative project founded by Gal Naor and Matan Zamir in 2014.
-Their first production bodieSLANGuage is a collaboration with the Berlin based choreographers duo matanicola, funded by the Hauptstadtkulturfonds and co-produced by Theater Freiburg.
-Their artistic aim is to translate complex spiritual ideas into an innovative audio-visual performative language and encourage the integration of mixabled artists.
+The progressive wave is a collaborative project formed by Sign-Language interpreter and theatre-maker, Gal Naor along with dancer and choreographer, Matan Zamir.
+Their first production bodieSLANGuage is a collaboration with the Berlin-based choreographers duo matanicola, funded by the Hauptstadtkulturfonds and co-produced by Theater Freiburg.
+Their artistic aim is to translate complex cultural and spiritual ideas into an innovative audio-visual performative language and encourage the integration of mixabled artists.
 In 2016, with the support of ID festival, The progressive wave embarked with their performance trilogy Science of Signs.